Updated for Mists of Pandaria, patch 5.4

 - Sharpening stones are great for keeping your weapons up to snuff, up to item level 200.

 - Are you tanking your way to 85?
 See the Protection Warrior page for notes.

 - Mists of Pandaria Enchants are much better than Cata. enchants.
 If you’re enchanting your gear then upgrade as soon as possible.

 Gems: Gem slots are rare before 60 and occasional afterwards (while leveling.)
 Gem for Strength, Attack Power, and Crit Rating.
 Stam if you need it.
 As with the enchants, the Mists of Pandaria gems will be much better than the Cata gems.

-- Like enchants, Str and AP before all else.
+- Enchants: Str and AP and Crit before all else.
 For any flavor of warrior.